 2. Curb Appeal Landscaping

-When choosing landscaping elements, keep the design of the home in mind, along with the size and slope of the lawn, Better Homes and Gardens says.
+When choosing landscaping elements, keep the design of the home in mind, along with the size and slope of the lawn.
 A large lawn might look wonderful with shrubs that would likely overwhelm a smaller one, while eye-catching flowers might look perfect in front of a cottage-style dwelling but get lost in the shuffle in front of a big home.
 For curb appeal landscaping, also consider how its design moves guests in an attractive way to the front door, perhaps wending along the walkways.

 Entire books can be written on curb appeal landscaping options, so enjoy exploring!
 While doing so, don’t forget how attractive window boxes full of blooming flowers can look.
-Factor in your local climate, which can impact the types of plants that will thrive in your yard.
+Consider integrating native flora and fauna, which have already adapted to your local climate and soil conditions and should thrive in your yard.

 Awning windows can be another interesting choice.
 With this style, the window swings open from the bottom while the top part stays fixed in place.
 Bay windows can also really make a difference in curb appeal.
 Also consider new shutters, perhaps ones that complement a newly painted front door.